salemandreus/web-scrapers/README.md

 Minimalistic scrapers that perform a very basic scraping function.

 Utilizes Python 3.12.
-Please see the below reprequisites depending which modules you are utilizing.
+Please see the below prerequisites depending which modules you are utilizing.

 ## Simple Text Scraper
 #### Requires: